coughingmouse/Korean-Romanization/README.md

 * You have Hangul.
 Why are you doing this?

+We need something like this.
+I hope to provide a template for the solution to the problems regarding writing Korean which this system tries to solve for.
-You can't type it with Qwerty layout on barebone computing systems.
+Firstly, you can't type Hangul with Qwerty layout on barebone computing systems, so you need an ASCII compatible romanization system.
-Unlike European letter systems, Korean scripts require a little more powerful input method engine.
+Unlike European letter systems traditional Korean scripts require a little more powerful input method engine.
+Secondly, people starting to learn Korean don't have a decent writing system to start out with.
+Yale romanization is the only system that is in use and is "actually" usable, but it is outdated and not very often used.
+RR is absurd, and MR does not handle semantics properly.
+Hangul isn't a great fit for the Korean language either.
+Because the characters are written in syllabic blocks, it can't handle the frequent sandhis properly.
+For Middle Korean and Cia-cia, combination of two different letters are used to write a single phoneme for an inadequate reason, which makes Hangul a mediocre choice.
+To meet every demand, we propose these systems, to be selectively used as needed.

 * About ⟨ㅢ⟩...

 Yeah, about that.
-I don't think that's a topic to be dealt with romanization but rather in stadardizing Korean pronunciation.
+We don't think that's a topic to be dealt with romanization but rather in stadardizing Korean pronunciation.

 * About the difference between the actual pronunciation and the written form of tensed consonants...

-Again, not what Romanization is about.
-I do believe it's an issue to be addressed, but it's a problem to be dealt with separately.
+Likewise, it's not what Romanization is about, and it should be dealt with separately.

 ## To read more about the topic